 This is not even fair to report this story on delay this way.

-Because see, no, the prosecutors never lie.
+Because, see, no, the prosecutors never lie.

-Prosecutors never make any day.
+Prosecutors never make anything.

-There's an indictment, there's got to be evidence.
+If there's an indictment, there's got to be evidence.

 Why would they mess with it?

-Just an absolute bunch of flaming idiots.
+Just an absolute bunch of flaming idiots back after this.

 Thanks to all of you for being with us today.

-It's been it's been a thrill, and we'll be back Monday, regardless where we are.
+And we'll be back Monday, regardless where we are.

 Hope it's here.